krembas/playing-with-hug/README.md

 Rationales behind above choices:

-My *primary* stack is Django-based (Django / Django REST Framework) but I did not decided to use it for this task for two reasons - it's a big and fully featured solution for *serious businesses* so should be used for that (*right tools for appopriate tasks* approach) and - to be honest - as nobody will pays for time I've spent on this task, I wished to "learn sth new and potentially useful" by the way of doing it ;) I've discovered *hug* "some time ago" and it's approach looked to me so brilliant and cool, I was really curious to check "how it works" with some real-life example.
+My *primary* stack is Django-based (Django / Django REST Framework) but I did not decided to use it for this task for two reasons - it's a big and fully featured framework for *serious businesses* so should be used for that (*right tools for appopriate tasks* approach) and - to be honest - as nobody will pays for time I've spent on this task, I wished to "learn sth new and potentially useful" by the way of doing it ;) I've discovered *hug* "some time ago" and it's approach looked to me so brilliant and cool, I was really curious to check "how it works" with some real-life example.
 Also during development of this task I've found that *hug* uses *pytest* that looked to me much more "efficient" than classic [unittest]() python's solution, so I decided to use it as well.

-And what can I say - as for "few hours session" with this totally new for me libs, I'm really pleased with the results! *hug* and *pytest* are really..
-HUGE :) At least if about developing such a simple "projects" like this tasks and certainly this is the future of python web frameworks (i.e. amazing annotation-based validators, directives, nice routing solution, blazing fast runtime execution & rapid development etc) and testing (i.e. supereasy asserts "without self" and tons of dedcated methods!;), so check them out if you didn't hear about them dudes :)
+And what can I say - as for "few hours session" with this totally new for me libs, I'm really pleased with the results!
+I found *hug* and *pytest* really..
+HUGE :) At least if about developing such a simple "projects" like this tasks and certainly this is the future of python web frameworks (i.e. amazing annotation-based validators, directives, nice routing solution, blazing fast runtime execution & rapid development etc) and testing (i.e. supereasy asserts "without self" and tons of dedicated methods!;), so check them out if you didn't hear about them dudes :)

 ## System "Architecture"